teplyiswiter/cpm/wp-content/plugins/add-to-any/README.txt

 5. Settings panel

 == Changelog ==

+= 1.7.2 =
+* Accept arguments in universal button template tag for additional classes and HTML contents
+* Override box shadow on buttons in some themes such as the new Twenty Seventeen default theme in WordPress 4.7

+= 1.7.1 =
+* Fix floating share buttons fallback so that the current page is shared by default
+* Show meta box ("Show sharing buttons") below the WordPress editor when a floating share bar is enabled
+* Remove deprecated option that displayed the title in the mini menu
+* Add Douban share button
+* Add Draugiem share button

+= 1.7 =
+* Simplify AddToAny asynchronous loading method
+* Use HTML5 data attributes for AddToAny instances
+* Remove old script block in footer
+* Increase support for AJAX loading by listening for the `post-load` event on non-AJAX requests
+* AddToAny readiness check in AddToAny settings
+* Add placement option for media pages in AddToAny settings
+* Handle "Show sharing buttons" option for media when updating from the WordPress editor
+* Add Copy Link button
+* Add Facebook Messenger share button
+* Add Trello share button
+* Update a few packaged icons

+= 1.6.18 =
+* Fix default icon size

+= 1.6.17 =
+* New `media` attribute for sharing a specific image or video to the few services that accept arbitrary media (Pinterest, Yummly)
+* Update `[addtoany]` shortcode to accept specific `media` URL
+ * Specify a direct media URL in the `media` attribute like `[addtoany buttons="pinterest,yummly" media="https://www.example.com/media/picture.jpg"]` to have Pinterest pin that image

 = 1.6.16 =
 * Fix customizer preview check for WordPress versions older than 4.0 (thanks Jessica)